 Several loan programs are available.
-Students accepting student loans are committing themselves to a serious legal and moral obligation: loans must be repaid.
+Students accepting student loans are committing themselves to a serious legal obligation: loans must be repaid.
 Repayment may take as long as 10 years after leaving college.
 Students are urged to consider their ability to repay a loan, their future credit rating, and their potential indebtedness before accepting a loan.
-The staff of the Financial Aid Office is willing to discuss the implications of loans on students' future financial situation.
+The staff of the Financial Aid Office is willing to discuss the implications of loans on a student's future financial situation.

 Types of Student Loans